duongd08/CECS-174-Spring-2018/README.md

-# CECS-174-Terrell-Spring-2018
+# CECS-174-Spring-2018
-Projects, Labs, and Homework
+Projects, Labs, and Homework.
+Taught by Neal Terrell.